dwulff/huggingface_group/README.md

 1. Resources.md - Live document with helpful resources on neural networks, transformers, and applications to (psychological) science.
 2. Code/ - Folder for your scripts and notebooks
+  a.
+Please include here scripts used in live coding.
+It makes sense to use the jupyter notebooks provided by the book authors (https://github.com/nlp-with-transformers/notebooks).
+This     allows us to keep environments similar across all our machines.
+Feel free to edit as you see fit.
+We can even use issues to highlight things and keep track of problems on specific OS       versions or whatever.
+Github is our friend here and we can make use of its functions :)

 ### Schedule

 0. March 1 - Chapter 1 - Zak
 1. March 15 - Chapter 2 - Julian
 2. March 29 - Skip because of TeaP
-3. April 12 - Chapter 2 - Live coding - Julian  Notebook link: https://colab.research.google.com/drive/134FrXF7uBQ3TGdTOOMu49K6l7VYAFtV4?usp=sharing
+3. April 12 - Chapter 2 - Live coding - Julian
 4. April 26 - Chapter 3 - Kamil
-5. ...
+5. May 31 - Chapter 3 - Kamil does live coding